isomerpages/imda-tradetrust/_about/Legality Guide.md

 <p>Using an example of a shipment from a non-MLETR-compliant jurisdiction
-like China to Singapore: As long as the TradeTrust-enabled electronic Bill of Lading (eBL) issued by the carrier is governed by a MLETR-compliant jurisdiction such as Singapore, that eBL will most likely be considered in accordance with the MLETR as applied under Singapore law, and be treated as equivalent to a paper bill of lading.
+like China to Singapore: As long as the TradeTrust-enabled electronic Bill of Lading (eBL) issued by the carrier is governed by a MLETR-compliant jurisdiction such as Singapore, that eBL will be considered compliant to the MLETR as applied under Singapore law, and be treated as equivalent to a paper bill of lading.
 That is the same position with regards to express choice of law and jurisdiction as current law.</p>
 <p>Some other MLETR-compliant jurisdictions include<strong> </strong>the<strong> </strong>UK;
-New York and Delaware in the US, the Abu Dhabi Global Market in the United Arab Emirates, and <a href="https://uncitral.un.org/en/texts/ecommerce/modellaw/electronic_transferable_records/status" rel="noopener noreferrer nofollow" target="_blank">more</a>.</p>
+New York and Delaware in the US; the Abu Dhabi Global Market in the United Arab Emirates, and <a href="https://uncitral.un.org/en/texts/ecommerce/modellaw/electronic_transferable_records/status" rel="noopener noreferrer nofollow" target="_blank">more</a>.</p>
 <p>IMDA engaged Stephenson Harwood LLP (in alliance with Virtus Law LLP),
 with input on US law aspects from Blank Rome LLP, to develop a TradeTrust Legality Guide.
-In it you will find</p>
+In it you will find:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>How TradeTrust addresses legal and technical issues that have prevented